 Three years ago, if you had told me I would be a yoga teacher and launching yoga and meditation on the atlasGO app, I would have struggled to believe you!
-I guess that’s the beautiful thing with being an entrepreneur, as we evolve and grow, so does our business.
+I guess that’s the beautiful thing about being an entrepreneur.
+As we evolve and grow, so does our business.

-Especially being an entrepreneur, yoga and meditation have been at the heart center of tools that keep me grounded, present, grateful and that give me the energy to keep going.
-Yoga for some maybe starts with a physical practice, I know that’s what brought me in.
-Being a runner, it was seeing the next challenge.
+Especially being an entrepreneur, yoga and meditation have been at the heart center of tools that keep me grounded, present, grateful, and that gives me the energy to keep going.
+Yoga, for some, maybe starts with physical practice.
+I know that’s what brought me in.
+Being a runner it saw the next challenge.
 How could I master the ‘hardest’ pose?
-The more I deepen my practice however, the less accomplishing these poses perfectly becomes the goal.
+The more I deepen my practice.
+However, the less accomplishing these poses perfectly becomes the goal.

 “To be cut off from others through incarceration (or as the incarcerator) creates tremendous suffering.
 This isolation is not just physical, the separation from society, or worse, solitary confinement.
 The isolation can also be psychic, emotional, and spiritual.
 The stress of incarceration forces many to wear a mask of toughness.
 Self-preservation is a biological imperative, and so we don’t judge this self-defensive posture.
 This mask, though, causes isolation from the Self.

 Yoga and mindfulness naturally support a fearlessness, or, at least, an increased ability to remain grounded in the face of fear.
 Through concentrated practice and bringing that practice into our lives, we become more aware of our triggers and less prone to reacting to them.
 In this stance of resilient fearlessness, love naturally emerges.
 It is our nature to connect with others.
 Love is our essential nature and emerges in the absence of fear.”

 We’re proud to be a part of bringing yoga and mindfulness to prisoners around the world with the Prison Yoga Project.